csolis97/tip-prediction-nyc/README.md

 [**ES** ]
 Los datos provienen de la NYC Taxi and Limousine Commission (TLC) y corresponden a los taxis amarillos.

 El modelo es un Random Forest Classifier entrenado con los datos de enero de 2020.
-Luego se evalúa durante tres meses, utilizando F1-score como métrica principal de evaluación.
+Luego se evalúa durante varios meses, utilizando F1-score como métrica principal de evaluación.

 [ **EN** ]

 The data come from the NYC Taxi and Limousine Commission (TLC) and relate to yellow taxi.

-The model is a Random Forest Classifier trained on January 2020 data and then evaluated over three months  using F1-score as the main metric.
+The model is a Random Forest Classifier trained on January 2020 data and then evaluated over several months  using F1-score as the main metric.